-Mokhtar’s Place, May 2015.
+May 2015.
 I fell in love with Tioman the moment it came into view from the boat as we whizzed across The South China Sea.
-In fifteen years of travelling I’d never really done the tropical island thing, and now Tioman would be my second secluded paradise in as many weeks.
-I’d just come from Pilau Sibu (read more here), the sleepiest of sleepy beach getaways.
-But gazing up at Tioman’s towering canopy of lush vegetation, I knew this place would be a whole other deal.
-Located thirty-two kilometres off the Malaysian coastline of Rompin, Pahang; the island boasts cascading waterfalls, pristine beaches, dense jungle, soaring mountain peaks, bat-inhabited trees and a farm dedicated to the rare mouse deer.
-Stepping onto the boardwalk jetty, our initial wanderings took us to the laid-back ABC neighbourhood (Air Batang) and this charming little collection of chalets.
-Having finally tracked down the elusive Mokhtar (he was asleep), my travel buddy Lisa and I checked out the lodgings, paid him for a few nights and eagerly headed out to explore the island.
+In fifteen years of travel I’d never really done the tropical island thing and now Tioman would be my second secluded paradise in as many weeks.
+I’d just come from Pilau Sibu , the sleepiest of sleepy beach getaways.
+But as I gazed up at Tioman’s towering canopy of lush vegetation, I knew this place would be a whole other deal.
+Located thirty-two kilometres off the Malaysian coastline of Rompin, the island boasts cascading waterfalls, pristine beaches, dense jungle, soaring mountain peaks, bat-inhabited trees and a farm dedicated to the rare mouse deer.

-En Route To Coral Island, May 2015.
-Within minutes we’d bumped into a wisecracking Liverpudlian couple called John and Karen and an attractive German girl, Amanda.
-“We’re not together!”
-Lisa informed her within seconds, “He’s totally available!”
-Amanda seemed unmoved by this revelation.
-Immediately chatting away like old friends, before I knew what was going on the five of us were zooming off to nearby Coral Island for an afternoon of swimming and snorkelling.
-It was a phenomenal experience, a window into a whole new world as we negotiated the warm turquoise waters alongside barracudas, squids, schools of fish and a lone reef shark that admittedly had my heart pumping.
-True to its name, there were rock formations everywhere, magnificently colorful fish darting between the jagged cracks.
-A brief pit stop on Coral Island’s deserted sands was another wow moment as we stood gazing out at the panorama of beach, sea and sky; three stunning shades of blue with just a touch of light yellow.
+May 2015.
+Within minutes of checking into our chalet, my travel buddy and I bumped into a wisecracking Liverpudlian couple (John & Karen) and an attractive German girl, Amanda.
+We all hit it off instantly and before I knew what was going on the five of us were zooming off to nearby Coral Island for an afternoon of swimming and snorkelling.
+It was a phenomenal experience, a window into a whole new world as we negotiated the warm turquoise waters alongside barracudas, squids, schools of fish and a lone reef shark.
+True to its name, there were rock formations everywhere and magnificent, colourful fish darting between the jagged cracks.

-Trekking to Juara Village, May 2015.
-The next morning we were all up at the crack of dawn to embark on a seven-kilometer jungle trek across the island.
+May 2015.
+The next morning we all woke up at the crack of dawn to embark on a seven-kilometer jungle trek across the island.
 Our destination was the eastern Village of Juara, a peaceful corner of Tioman with a stunning stretch of beach and secluded bay.
-It was an additional two kilometres just to get to the town of Tekek where the jungle trail started.
-We walked that too, pausing for breakfast and supplies.
+It was an additional two kilometres just to get to the settlement of Tekek where the jungle trail started.
+We walked that too, pausing only for breakfast and supplies.

-Mouse Deer Farm, May 2015.
-The trek was fantastic, a challenging but hugely satisfying slog through thick jungle, babbling streams and steep, rocky inclines.
-There were all manner of amazing creatures to be seen, from multi-colored birds and unspeakable creepy crawlies, to a turtle sanctuary and this kooky mouse deer farm.
+May 2015.
+The trek was fantastic, a challenging but hugely satisfying slog through thick jungle with bubbling streams and steep, rocky inclines.
+There were all manners of amazing creatures to be seen, from multi-colored birds and unspeakable creepy crawlies, to a turtle sanctuary and this kooky mouse deer farm.
 Quite literally a cross between a mouse and a deer, these painfully shy creatures feed on hibiscus flowers, something we were able to witness during our visit.
-A nominal entry fee keeps the place ticking along, with the farm’s dedicated team of volunteers also responsible for extracting rubber from a pair of bountiful trees.
+A nominal entry fee keeps the place ticking along, while the farm’s dedicated team of volunteers are also responsible for extracting rubber from a pair of bountiful trees.
 A unique experience!